mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/major-upgrade/upgrade-clusters/migrate-platform-apps/cleanup/index.md

 ```

 <p class="message--note"><strong>WARNING: </strong>As long as the secret exists, <code>helm list -n kubeaddons</code>
-will wrongly report existence of a "gatekeeper-kubeaddons" Helm release.
-If you manipulate this "Helm release" using Helm, it may corrupt the Gatekeeper Platform Application in Kommander, potentially making Kubernetes on the cluster inoperable.</p>
+wrongly reports the existence of a "gatekeeper-kubeaddons" Helm release.
+If you manipulate this "Helm release" using Helm, it might corrupt the Gatekeeper Platform Application in Kommander, potentially making Kubernetes on the cluster inoperable.</p>